 Credit, quizzes, problem sets, papers, and exams are handled in exactly the same manner as in the mainstream curriculum.
 In accordance with MIT Rules and Regulations of the Faculty section 2.62, Concourse does not grade on a curve.
 Students are assessed individually, and there is no predetermined grade spread in any subject.

 First Year Students

-> With few exceptions, Institute-wide rules limit first year students to 54 units of credit in the first semester and 57 units in the second semester.
+With few exceptions, Institute-wide rules limit first-year students to 48 units (+9 for discovery-focused subjects and exceptions) of credit in the first semester and 60 units (+9 for discovery-focused subjects and exceptions) in the second semester.

-> Concourse offers standard versions of physics, chemistry and math, but in a unique setting.
+Concourse offers standard versions of physics, chemistry and math, but in a unique setting.
 This ensures that our students can take most of their classes within Concourse.
-However, to help students adapt to the mainstream style of classes we only require that they participate in the Freshman advising seminar (CC.A10), one of our humanities offerings (see Humanities page for details), and one additional course in the fall.
+However, to help students adapt to the mainstream style of classes we only require that they participate in the First-year Advising Seminar (CC.A10), one of our humanities offerings (see Humanities page for details), and one additional course in the fall.
 We do not currently offer Biology, which is a General Institute Requirement (GIR) and recommended for the first year.
-Based on the class schedule in Concourse and the recommendation of that department the typical Concourse student will take Chemistry in the Fall.
+Based on the class schedule in Concourse and the recommendation of that department, the typical Concourse student will take Chemistry in the Fall.

-> In the Spring semester we require enrollment in the Friday seminar (you can read more about this on our seminar page) and TWO additional class from the variety of options available.
-We continue to offer chemistry, math, physics, humanities classes, and some seminars available to both freshmen and upper-class students.
+In the Spring semester we require enrollment in the Friday seminar (you can read more about this on our seminar page) and one additional class from the variety of options available.
+We continue to offer chemistry, math, physics, humanities classes, and some seminars are available to both first-years and upper-class students.